 - Left-luggage office accessible thanks to Palace staff

 - 20 wheelchairs for hire from the Palace; these wheelchairs can only be used for visiting the inside of the Palace

-- Vehicles running on liquified petroleum gas (LPG) are not permitted in the Palace of Versaille's Court of Honour
+- Vehicles running on liquified petroleum gas (LPG) are not permitted in the main courtyard of the Palace of Versailles

 - The Palace of Versailles is offering a programme of tours in French Sign Language for individual visitors in late April 2019 and early July 2019